Received a Tax Notice? Respond and Resolve with our Tax Experts.

 • The application should be sent to the foreign exchange department along with its latest audited balance sheet.

-• It should obtain PAN number form income tax authorities
+• It should obtain a PAN number from income tax authorities

 • It should meet all its expenses through the remittances received from its head office located outside India.